Dog Bite Bone Fracture Settlement

 Pfluger vs. Oakman; Winnebago County; $135,000 Jury Award

-Need Legal Help for a Dog Attack Case Involving Fractures?
+Need Legal Help for an Illinois Dog Attack Case Involving Fractures?